 Please get your ticket from the hexagonal retro ticket office close to the boat’s boarding dock.

 For the timetable of the boat ride, please refer to the official website HERE (in Japanese, but no Japanese proficiency is required to read the timetable).
-Note the number of services has decreased due to COVID19, so the boat you want to catch may be cancelled on the day.

 How to Get to Geibikei Gorge